dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

 ![ECS6](https://github.com/dimzachar/mlzoomcamp_projects/blob/master/00-midterm_project/Images/Amazon-ECS%20(6).png)

 Then, select add container and choose a container name.
-On memory limits select 256 Soft limit and 3000 on Port mappings with tcp.
+On memory limits select 256 Soft limit and 3000 on Port mappings with TCP.
 ![ECS7](https://github.com/dimzachar/mlzoomcamp_projects/blob/master/00-midterm_project/Images/Amazon-ECS%20(7).png)

 For the image you need to have pushed the image and find the URI on your created repo